purplacid/F25-NuclearICTeam7/loading_unloading_problem/README.md

 **YOLO + OpenCV Environment Setup**

-1. Pick an IDE, Microsoft Visual Studio is used for this tutorial but IDEs like Pycharm could also work
+1. Pick an IDE, Microsoft Visual Studio is used for this tutorial, but IDEs like PyCharm could also work
 2. Create a new project/Clone this Repository
 3. Download Python 3.12.x (x can be any number) from: https://www.python.org/downloads/windows/
 4. Verify Python is installed: Open a new PowerShell after installation and type: